 "the unpaid principal balance of the purchase price of the personal property acquired [within 180 days of the filing] and the unpaid interest and charges at the contract rate..."
 (Sec 128, H.R.3150, 105th Cong.
 (1998)).
 That provision would not have protected from cramdown much of the debt that is covered by a purchase money security interest on a car.
 It would not have protected amounts attributable to title and taxes or negative equity on trade-ins, and, of course, it would not have touched any secured transaction that was done more than 6 months before the bankruptcy filing.

-Meanwhile Senator Abraham, a Republican from Michigan, inserted a different anti-cramdown provision in the Senate version of the bill.
-His amendment prohibited cramdowns for all security interests of whatever kind and whenever incurred:
+Meanwhile an amendment proposed by Senator Abraham of Michigan, inserting a different anti-cramdown provision, was adopted by the Senate Judiciary Committee.
+This amendment prohibited cramdowns for all security interests of whatever kind and whenever incurred: